marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ## Notes for Next Session

+### Player Plans

 * Weapon from Kavan
 * Make Ireena show off her dead husband
 * Purify the wine
 * Deliver dress, remove Ethel's curse
 * Talk with Jared at the pond
 * Marblepaw does a Tarroka reading

+### Notes for me

+#### Vallaki

+* Mention how the people of Vallaki are all putting on fake smiles when out in public "as usual".
+* Mention Bluto, the Blue Water Inn's "best customer".
+He usually trades fish for wine, but hasn't been seen in a while.
+* Ireena wants to attended service at the church to pay her respects to the Morning Lord.
+  * Give the [Arabelle](Town of Vallaki#missing-vistana) hook here
+  * Willemina Rikalova will be talking about her husband(??)
+* Have Ernst spying on the players
+* Have Rictavio's tiger break out?